wp-plugins/user-admin-simplifier/readme.txt

 None so far.

 == Upgrade Notice ==

 = 0.4.2 =
-Adds ability to disable submenus.
+Adds ability to disable individual submenus.

 == Screenshots ==

 1. Choose a user to edit their menus
 2. Check the menu section to disable.
 Click 'Save Changes' to apply your settings.
 Click 'Clear User Settings' to reset the disabled menus for the selected user.

 == Changelog ==

 = 0.4.2 =
-*added code to remove users submenus as selected

-= 0.4.1 =
-* reworked submenus
-* added code to store/check submenus selections
+* added code to handle submenus as well as top level menus

-= 0.4.0 =
-* added submenus
 * moved main plugin menu to Tools section of Dashboard

 = 0.3.3 =